Designated Special Character schools

-Designated Special Character schools were created under the New Zealand Education Act of 1989 which allows the Minister of Education to establish two types of special character schools under Sections 155 and 156 of the act.
-The Ministry of Education defines a Designated Special Character School as "a state school that has a particular character which sets it apart from ordinary state schools and kura kaupapa Māori.
+Designated character schools were created under the Education Act 1989 of New Zealand, which allows the Minister of Education to establish two types of designated character schools under Sections 155 and 156 of the act.
+The Ministry of Education defined a designated character school as "a state school that has a particular character which sets it apart from ordinary state schools and kura kaupapa Māori.
 The only students who may enrol at a designated character school are those whose parents accept the particular character of the school."

 Section 155 schools

-Kura Kaupapa Māori (Māori-language immersion schools), where the principal language of instruction is Māori.
-Kura Kaupapa Māori differ from the earlier Kohanga reo in that Kohanga reo are immersion kindergartens whereas Kura Kaupapa Māori are immersion schools.
+Kura kaupapa Māori are Māori-language immersion schools, where the principal language of instruction is Māori.
+They differ from the older kōhanga reo, which are immersion kindergartens.